 A large part of your credit score is the amount of debt you owe compared to the amount of credit you have available.
 If you have a maxed out credit card worth $5,000, your credit utilization ratio (debt owing divided by credit limit) is 100 per cent.

 However, if you pay down that credit card until you only owe $4,000, your credit utilization ratio becomes 80 per cent.
 The lower the ratio, the better your credit score.
 Generally speaking, you’ll want to keep this ratio below 30 per cent but, anything is better than having a maxed out card.

-However, it’s absolutely crucial that you don’t use this card to then get further into debt.
-Not only would that boost your credit utilization ratio (and drop your credit score!), but you would be moving backwards from your goal of getting your finances in order.
+However, it’s crucial that you don’t use this card to then get further into debt.
+Not only would that boost your credit utilisation ratio (and drop your credit score!), but you would be moving backwards from your goal of getting your finances in order.

 Credit scores are a way for lenders to see if you are a deserving credit risk.
 One of the best quick tips to improve your credit score is to demonstrate a history of paying your bills on time.

 On-time payments that get recorded by the credit bureaus improve your score, because they paint a picture of a financially responsible person who can manage their money and keep track of their financial obligations.

 Likewise, would-be lenders want to see a long history of financial responsibility.
 Credit scores are heavily based on credit history and the longer your history, the better.
 Although this isn’t a very quick tip to improve your credit score, paying your bills on time for an extended period is the absolute best thing you can do to improve your credit score.